brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 the postprocessor model is depoyed on `engine-1`.
 Let's first watch the outputs from `engine-1`: in a terminal window, enter the commands
 ```
-fastscore use engine-1
+ModelOp Center use engine-1
-fastscore model output -c
+ModelOp Center model output -c
 ```
 This will print any REST output produced by the postprocessor model directly to the command line.

 Next, in another terminal window, enter the command
 ```
-fastscore use engine-3
+ModelOp Center use engine-3
 ```
 to switch the context back to `engine-3`.
-We'll use the `fastscore model input` command to supply data to the preprocessor model.
+We'll use the `ModelOp Center model input` command to supply data to the preprocessor model.
-Use the `fastscore model input 0` command to enter data in input slot 0 (recall that this is the S&P 500 closing prices).
+Use the `ModelOp Center model input 0` command to enter data in input slot 0 (recall that this is the S&P 500 closing prices).
 Let's enter in the first 35 days of closing prices:
 ```
-head -35 close_prices.jsons | fastscore model input 0
+head -35 close_prices.jsons | ModelOp Center model input 0
 ```
 And then, the first 35 days of CPI data:
 ```